Wells Fargo plans to bring workers back to office in September

 (Reuters) - Wells Fargo & Co said on Tuesday it plans to start bringing workers back to its offices after Labor Day due to the increasing availability of vaccines.

-The bank hopes that operations will begin to return to normalcy by Sept.
+The bank hopes that operations will begin to return to normalcy after Sept.
 6, according to a memo circulated to the staff.

 The company added it was still evaluating whether to allow certain businesses or functional subgroups in the United States to return to the workplace before Labor Day.